AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

   <p> As mentioned before, we expect you to go about contributions using the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) way.
 That involves some standard steps: </p>

-1. Creating your own branch, either within a forked repository (recommended), or directly within the Appflowy Repository.
+1. Creating your own branch, within your forked repository.
-2. Setting up your developemnt environment.
+2. Setting up your development environment.
 3. Making changes to the codebase, in accordance to the requirements and tasks present in the Issue that you have chosen to work on.
 4. Pushing the changes to your branch, and creating a Pull Request for the same.
 5. Having a code review for the same, making further changes.